Selecting a microcontroller (MCU) for your IoT product

 All these technical specifications will be invariably weighed against their cost.
 Although the cost of MCUs is rapidly decreasing, added power, memory, and other specs will generally result in increased costs.
 While the costs of hardware may not seem daunting initially, increases in scale can quickly amplify even minute differences in hardware price.
 At the same time, selecting an MCU with only the bare minimum specs required to function may leave you unable to implement updates, new features, and other improvements in the future.

 When selecting an MCU, it’s also important to consider the community surrounding it.
 MCUs with limited adoption will have fewer resources available to aid you in development.
 Devices like the Photon, on the other hand, already have large communities of users and developers, which makes it much easier to find information and support when needed.
 With a community of over 100,000 developers and engineers, the Particle platform has a wealth of resources available, including sample projects, demos, and development tools.
 Also, by selecting a more widely adopted MCU, you will ensure that integrating your IoT device with existing cloud services will be easy.

-Looking beyond the mcu
+Looking Beyond the MCU

-Begin your IoT undertaking
+Begin Your IoT Project

 A piece of IoT hardware is only as good as the platform it lives on.
-As a full-stack enterprise IoT platform, Particle provides everything you need to connect your device to the web.
+As a full-stack IoT Platform-as-a-Service, Particle provides everything you need to connect your device to the web.
 We offer a variety of low-cost, Wi-Fi and Cellular MCU dev kits that are easy to set up, and simple to integrate with your organization’s existing infrastructure.